aditya-tamhane/aditam/static/media/about.20cf422bb0ee1253c5f8.md

 # Intro

+Currently spearheading my own venture, Aditya 360°, where I channel my expertise as a Google Business Specialist to elevate businesses' online presence with cutting-edge 360° Virtual Tours and strategic SEO.
+Previously, I honed my skills as a Digital Insights & Big Data Analytics Intern at Hitachi Vantara, where I delved deep into the world of data.
+As an Information Technology graduate from NMIET, Pune, I thrive on the excitement technology brings and the transformative impact it has on our world.

-Worked as a Digital Insights & Big Data Analytics Intern at [Hitachi Vantara](https://www.hitachivantara.com/en-us/home.html).
-I am an Information Technology graduate from [NMIET](https://www.nmiet.edu.in/), Pune.
-Technology excites me and I am always in awe of the change it drives in the world.
-Certain skills that I have worked with include Data Structures and Algorithms (C++), Web Development (NodeJs, MySQL) & Data Analytics (with Tableau).
-And what I might lack in skills I make up for with my determination to learn.
-Outside of tech, I'm an avid Table Tennis enthusiast and a drawing artist.
-I am excited to bring my fresh perspective and innovative ideas to a dynamic company that values growth and embraces change.
+I’ve built a solid foundation in Data Structures and Algorithms (C++), Web Development (NodeJs, MySQL), and Data Analytics (Tableau).
+What I may lack in experience, I more than make up for with relentless curiosity and a determination to learn.
+When I'm not immersed in tech, you’ll find me dominating the Table Tennis table or expressing my creativity through drawing.
+I'm eager to bring my fresh perspective and innovative ideas to a forward-thinking company that values growth and embraces change.

 # Some history